canonical/ubuntu-image/ubuntu-image.rst

     Only print error messages.
 Suppress all other output.

 -O DIRECTORY, --output-dir DIRECTORY
-    Write generated disk image files to this directory.
-The files will be named after the ``gadget.yaml`` volume names, with ``.img`` suffix appended.
-If not given, the value of the --workdir flag is used if --workdir is specified.
-If neither --output-dir or --workdir is used, the image(s) will be placed in the current working directory.
+    Write generated disk-image files to this directory.
+The files will be named after the ``gadget.yaml`` volume names, with the ``.img`` suffix appended.
+If not given, the value of the ``--workdir`` flag is used if specified.
+If neither ``--output-dir`` nor ``--workdir`` is used, the image(s) will be placed in the current working directory.
 This option replaces, and cannot be used with, the deprecated ``--output`` option.

 -i SIZE, --image-size SIZE
-    The size of the generated disk image files.
-If this size is smaller than the minimum calculated size of the volume, a warning will be issued and ``--image-size`` will be ignored.
-The value is the size in bytes, with allowable suffixes 'M' for MiB and 'G' for GiB.
+    The size of the generated disk-image files.
+If this size is smaller than the minimum calculated size of the volume, a warning is issued and ``--image-size`` is ignored.
+The value is the size in bytes, with allowable suffixes ``M`` for MiB and ``G`` for GiB.

-    An extended syntax is supported for gadget.yaml files which specify multiple volumes (i.e. disk images).
-In that case, a single ``SIZE`` argument will be used for all the defined volumes, with the same rules for ignoring values which are too small.
+    An extended syntax is supported for ``gadget.yaml`` files that specify multiple volumes (i.e. disk images).
+In that case, a single ``SIZE`` argument is used for all the defined volumes, with the same rules for ignoring values that are too small.
 You can specify the image size for a single volume using an indexing prefix on the ``SIZE`` parameter, where the index is either a volume name or an integer index starting at zero.
-    For example, to set the image size only on the second volume, which might be called ``sdcard`` in the gadget.yaml, you could use: ``--image-size 1:8G`` since the 1-th index names the second volume (volumes are 0-indexed).
-Or you could use ``--image-size sdcard:8G``.
+    For example, to set the image size only on the second volume, which might be called ``sdcard`` in ``gadget.yaml``, use: ``--image-size 1:8G`` (the 1st index names the second volume; volumes are 0-indexed).
+    Or use ``--image-size sdcard:8G``.

-    You can also specify multiple volume sizes by separating them with commas, and you can mix and match integer indexes and volume name indexes.
-Thus, if the gadget.yaml named three volumes, and you wanted to set all three to different sizes, you could use ``--image-size 0:2G,sdcard:8G,eMMC:4G``.
+    You can also specify multiple volume sizes by separating them with commas, and you can mix and match integer indices and volume-name indices.
+Thus, if ``gadget.yaml`` names three volumes, and you want to set all three to different sizes, you can use ``--image-size 0:2G,sdcard:8G,eMMC:4G``.

-    In the case of ambiguities, the size hint is ignored and the calculated size for the volume will be used instead.
+    In the case of ambiguities, the size hint is ignored and the calculated size for the volume is used instead.

 --disk-info DISK-INFO-CONTENTS
-    File to be used as .disk/info on the image's rootfs.
-This file can contain useful information about the target image, like image identification data, system name, build timestamp etc.
+    File to be used as ``.disk/info`` on the rootfs of the image.
+This file can contain useful information about the target image, such as image identification data, system name, build timestamp, etc.

 -c CHANNEL, --channel CHANNEL
     The default snap channel to use while preseeding the image.

 --sector-size SIZE
-    When creating the disk image file, use the given sector size.
+    When creating the disk-image file, use the given sector size.
 This can be either 512 or 4096 (4k sector size), defaulting to 512.